 4. What will I need for my application to graduate school?

 Answer: The top graduate schools will look for a high gpa (> 3.5 or more), more math and more physics than required for the minimum major, high GRE scores (> 800), productive research experience, and three strong letters from professors or employers who can say specific positive things about your ability to thrive in graduate school.
 You will also need to compose a coherent statement of your skills, interests, experience and goals.
 If you are missing (or are weak in) one or more of these factors, the others (especially the letters) need to be very strong to get into top schools.
 Note, however, that there are over 150 PhD-granting physics departments, many with pockets of excellence in a particular sub-field of physics.
 Broadening your search beyond the top 20 departments can greatly increase your chances of admission.

 5. When should I apply for graduate school?

-Answer: If you are planning on starting graduate school next Autumn, you should have all of your application materials received by the physics department of interest by January 15.
+Answer: If you are planning on starting graduate school next Autumn, you should have all of your application materials received by the physics department of interest by each school’s deadline, which is typically around December 15, although some are not due until January.
 Additional useful information can be found on the Graduate section of this website.

 Traditionally, the department’s UFA has provided a discussion on applying to graduate school in the middle of the Autumn quarter of each academic year.
 This meeting is referred to as our annual “Juniors and Seniors Meeting”.
 The slides from this presentation may be accessed here.